Lewis Hensley's Story

 Experience is also about diversification – and Hensley wasn’t about to let his time studying engineering go to waste.
 He kept himself busy in the music industry by producing songs for other artists, DJ-ing parties, and writing & producing his own beats.
 He has collaborated with DJ’s in Europe and South America and had success in the Electronic & Club worlds through his work with innovators such as Brilliance, Jeff Bass, and DJ Godfather.
 Now Hensley is a full-time member of “Your Generation In Concert;” the eight piece band in high demand in both Metro Detroit and across the country for corporate events.

 All of those artistic links are part of what shaped Lewis Hensley, the person.
 He is a man who uses his music as a means to relate – to share experiences with people and hopefully put his stamp on the world.
-Even though his YGIC schedule keeps him booked with 120+ gigs a year, Hensley is putting out his own new music in 2017.
-The first single, “From The Darkness” was inspired by the solidarity and support he saw exhibited during the Women’s March on Washington in January.
-His music reminds people that there is hope and light out there in the world, and whether delivered by a charismatic artist on stage or a cheeky boy from the backseat of a Ford Escort, the message really hasn’t changed much over the years.
+Even though his YGIC schedule keeps him booked with 120+ gigs a year, Hensley has been putting out his own music.
+He created the alter ego "Louie Lee" and coined the phrase "Country Hop & Roll".
+The "Louie Lee" EP was released in 2021 with high praise even earning a deal for his single "Tailgate Blues" with U-NXT a division of Universal Music Group.
+The team redistributed his EP worldwide through UMG's company Ingrooves.
+This new music and lane for Hensley reminds people that there is hope and light out there in the world, and whether delivered by a charismatic artist on stage or a cheeky boy from the backseat of a Ford Escort, the message really hasn’t changed much over the years.
 Music connects us all.